MFIN Long Call Strategy

 What is a long call on MFIN?

 A long call on MFIN is the long call strategy applied to MFIN (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With MFIN stock trading near $9.50, the strikes shown on this page are snapped to the nearest listed MFIN chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With MFIN stock at $11.46 on the most recent close, the strikes shown on this page are snapped to the nearest listed MFIN chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are MFIN long call max profit and max loss calculated?